Initializing

 NOTICE ethtool-loopback ... configuring

-NOTICE ethtool-loopback ...
-RUN: `ethtool --offload lo tx-udp-segmentation off`
+NOTICE RUN: `ethtool --features lo tx-udp-segmentation off`

 $ ethtool --show-offload lo | grep tx-udp-segmentation